kedarvijaykulkarni/js-playground/README.md

 # LinkedIn Bot with Ollama
-Examples created with MantiumAI JavaScript client library for the integration with LinkedIn platforms.
+Examples created with Ollama LLM API for the integration with LinkedIn platforms.
 ## Prerequisites

 You will need the following things properly installed on your computer.